Infinite-Impact-Insights/kig.re/_posts/2017-02-19-feeding-frenzy-with-simple-feed--activity-feed-ruby-gem.md

 ### For the Impatient

-In quick summary, in this post, I am very excited to announce the official release of the open source Ruby library called [Simple Feed](https://github.com/kigster/simple-feed), released as a [ruby gem](https://rubygems.org/gems/simple-feed).
+I am very excited to announce the official release of the open source Ruby library called [Simple Feed](https://github.com/kigster/simple-feed), released as a [ruby gem](https://rubygems.org/gems/simple-feed).

-I was and still am the primary developer on this project, and my name is [Konstantin Gredeskoul](https://kig.re) — which you probably already knew.
+I am the primary developer on this project, and my name is [Konstantin Gredeskoul](https://kig.re) — which you probably already knew.
 This library would not have been possible without the generosity and sponsorship of my current employer [Simbi.com](https://simbi.com).

 The software is running live in production, and is powering three separate social feeds on Simbi: the global feed, followers feed, and "own" feed — events related the feed owner's actions: